alainkaegi/pythonorama/data_structures/linked_lists.md

             self.item = item
             self.next = next
     ```
-1. A linked list can grow longer or shorter.
-An array, in many programming languages, must have its length specified when it is created.
+1. There is never a need to copy the structure, so stack and queue operations take constant time in the worst case, not just amortized.
-1. When the code got to the line `self._back.next = Node(item, None)`, there would be an AttributeError because `self._back`, being `None`, has no `next`.
+1. If the queue was empty, when the code got to the line `self._back.next = Node(item, None)`, there would be an AttributeError because `self._back`, being `None`, has no `next`.
 1. An empty queue might still have `_back` pointing at an otherwise unreachable item.
 This would not interfere with the functioning of the queue, but the "loitering" item would take up memory.
 1. `None`.
-1. `n` should start at `list`, not `list.next`.
+1. In general, it would return a value one less than the correct answer.
+For an empty list, it would throw an error.
 1. A linked list where each node knows about the previous node as well as the next node.
 This requires some extra bookkeeping, but is useful in some situations.
 For example, a double-ended queue, where items can be inserted at or removed from either end, can be implemented to run in constant time using doubly-linked list.